sa-rah/IM531_ProjectT2/README.md

 The Node version used is 7.2.0 like stated in the `package.json` file.

 The basic folder structure is used as in the lectures.
 All route components life in the `src/routes` folder.
 The react components are stored in the folder `components`.
-Styles are in the `styles.css`, `theme.js` and on top of every component files.
+Styles are in the `styles.css`, `theme.js` and on top of every component file.

 There is one file `Home.jsx` used as entry point for the application (beyond the `main.jsx`).
 It is to differentiate between the authentication- and the app-part.